umts/umass.edu-transit/2014_service_changes.html.md

 implementing a number of service adjustments to routes in the Amherst area.
 Service changes outlined below are effective Tuesday, September 3.
-Maps of these changes, as well as service changes for the rest of the PVTA service area (including the R29, B43 and M40) are available [here][newpvta].
+Maps of these changes, as well as service changes for the rest of the PVTA service area (including the B43, M40, and the new R29) are available [here][newpvta].

 New Routes